Utah Vehicle Bill of Sale | Form TC-843

 • Proof of Emissions Testing if living in the following counties: Utah, Davis, Salt Lake, Cache, or Weber

-• A Certificate of Inspection for vehicles being newly registered in the state of Utah (Form TC-661)
+• A Certificate of Inspection for newly registered ones in the state (Form TC-661)

 • For vehicles that are leased or where a third party is titling/registering, a completed Form TC-737 (Power of Attorney) must be completed.

-• Proof of vehicle insurance, which must have the Minimum Requirements:
+• Proof of insurance, which must have the Minimum Requirements:

 • Cover of $25,000 for death or injury, per incident